 Engineering (synthetic) biology is the rational design and construction of new biological molecules, circuits, pathways and cells/organisms, and the re-design of existing biological systems to create fundamentally distinctive bio-solutions for the Canadian industrial biotechnology, agriculture and agri-food and health and biosciences sectors.
-Synthetic biology tools and technologies are disrupting global markets, and synthetic biology companies have raised more than $3.8B of Venture Funding in 2018.
+Engineering biology tools and technologies are disrupting global markets, and engineering biology companies have raised more than $3.8B of Venture Funding in 2018.
 Now is the time for Canada to leverage its tremendous advantage and capacity to collaborate across biology, engineering, chemistry, mathematics, computer sciences and artificial intelligence to participate in the 4th industrial revolution and the global bio-economy market.

 Health/Biosciences - Can-DESyNe will enable the development and manufacture of innovative solutions such as cell-based treatments, evolvable therapies and highly sensitive diagnostics, with benefit to individual Canadians and Canadian healthcare systems.
 Can-DESyNe will increase collaboration within Canada’s large community of world leading health innovation experts, and support Canada’s target of doubling the sector by 2025.